 - When removing blockages in the suction hose or attaching the hand suction hose (optional), switch off the engine and wait for the suction fan to come to a standstill. - The vacuum sweeping system may be operated only in connection with the Citymaster 1650.
 The safety regulations for the Citymaster 1650 must be complied with absolutely.

 - The labels attached to the vehicle provide important information for safe operation.
-Renew labels that are no longer legible or present. - Spare parts must be original spare parts to guarantee safety.
+Renew illegible or missing signs. - · Spare parts must be original spare parts to guarantee safety.

 Mounting the suction mouth